NOAA-EMC/NCEPLIBS-bufr/docs/dx_tables.md

 Every BUFR file must have DX BUFR tables associated with it, unless the 'SEC3' decoding option is specified during the call to openbf().
-For all other cases, DX table information must be pre-defined and made available to the software via call argument LUNDX during the call to openbf().
+For all other cases, DX table information must be pre-defined and made available to the software via call argument lundx during the call to openbf().
 The DX tables information may be embedded within the first few BUFR messages of the file itself.
 Otherwise, a separate ASCII text file containing the necessary DX tables